wp-plugins/contact-coldform/readme.txt

 Coldform brings delicious code on every front:

 * Squeaky-clean PHP: every line like a fine wine
-* Crispy-clean markup: valid, semantic source code with proper formatting, alignment and spacing
+* Crispy-clean markup: valid, semantic source code with proper formatting
-* Shiny-clean emails: Coldform-processed emails deliver descriptive, well-formatted content
+* Shiny-clean emails: Coldform emails deliver descriptive, well-formatted content
 * Better performance: conditional loading of styles only when Coldform is displayed

 **More Features**